kaleido-io/kaleido-iden3-samples/v2/README.md

 ### Building the issuer server

-Checkout the issuer server implementation from [https://github.com/0xPolygonID/sh-id-platform](https://github.com/0xPolygonID/sh-id-platform).
+Checkout the `1.0.1` tag of the issuer server implementation from [https://github.com/0xPolygonID/sh-id-platform](https://github.com/0xPolygonID/sh-id-platform).

 To build the docker image on an `arm` architecture machine, such as MacBook m1, modify the `Makefile` to use the `Dockerfile-arm` for the docker build: